Cypriot large flagon with 3 birds: Early Cypriot III (2100-2000 BC)

 Large Flagon with 3 birds (Early bronze Age III) 2100 – 2000 BC

-I now have 4 large flagons of this approximate size and shape.
+I now have 4 large flagons of this approximate size and shape, and two slightly smaller.

 Size: Height 50cm